stackitcloud/terraform-provider-stackit/docs/data-sources/resourcemanager_project.md

 ### Optional

 - `container_id` (String) Project container ID.
 Globally unique, user-friendly identifier.
-- `owner_email` (String) Email address of the owner of the project.
-This value is only considered during creation.
-Changing it afterwards will have no effect.
 - `project_id` (String) Project UUID identifier.
 This is the ID that can be used in most of the other resources to identify the project.

 ### Read-Only